ischeinkman/romm-rust/README.md

 # Simple Romm Syncer

-An **IN PROGRESS** tool for syncing saves between the local device and a remote ROMM server.
+An **unofficial, third party, not-officially-supported, and above all IN PROGRESS** tool for syncing saves between the local device and a remote ROMM server.

 ## Usage